-This section applies to land in the B6 Enterprise Corridor zone in the LEP.
-The Enterprise Corridor zone is located on land both sides of the Sturt Highway as indicated in figures 10.5 to 10.11 below.
+This section applies to land in the E3 Productivity Support zone that comprises the former B6 Enterprise Corridor zone in the LEP.
+The former Enterprise Corridor zone is located on land both sides of the Sturt Highway as indicated in figures 10.5 to 10.11 below.